Your cart is empty.

 You can review your active orders anytime from your order history.

-Delays can happen because of courier slowdowns, weather, remote-area routing, festival demand, or seller-side production issues.
-When a delay is significant, the seller is expected to communicate clearly and update the buyer.
+Delays can happen because of courier slowdowns, weather, remote-area routing, festival demand, or shop-side production issues.
+When a delay is significant, the shop is expected to communicate clearly and update the buyer.

 If you are not getting the clarity you need, our support team can help review the order status and next steps.